frissyn/Repl.it-CSS-Index/README.md

 ## Directory Structure

 The folder names are pretty self-intuitive.
 Each folder contains the CSS that styles that specfic portion of Repl.it!
-Some of might be named incorrectly, I could only do so much with Inspect and I couldn't get any CSS Inspector Chrome Extensions working for the life of me.
+Some of them might be named incorrectly, I could only do so much with Inspect and I couldn't get any CSS Inspector Chrome Extensions working for the life of me.
 If you think a folder or file's name should be changed or moved, just open an issuse ;)

 ## Templates